|Nutrition Facts (per serving)|

 2 1/2 teaspoons baking powder

 Using a sharp knife over a large bowl, carefully shave the corn kernels off the cob into the bowl.
 With the back of the knife, scrape the milky juice from the cob into the bowl as well.

 Pour into the bowl of the corn mixture, and stir with a spatula to form a thick batter.

 When the oil is hot, carefully drop rounded tablespoons of the batter into the oil.
 Don’t crowd the pan; the fritters should not touch each other.
 Cook about 3 minutes on each side, until the corn fritters are golden brown.

-Drain on paper towels or a wire rack and add salt if desired.
+Drain on paper towels or a wire rack and add a sprinkling of salt if desired.